Plastic Pollution Talks: The Key Sticking Points - UrduPoint

 Plastic Pollution Talks: The Key Sticking Points

-Busan, (APP - UrduPoint / Pakistan Point News - 26th Nov, 2024) Nations gathered in Busan, South Korea have a week to agree the world's first treaty to curb plastic pollution, a gargantuan challenge given the major divisions that remain.
+Busan, (APP - UrduPoint / Pakistan Point News - 2nd Dec, 2024) Divisions between countries have stalled negotiations on the world's first treaty to tackle plastic pollution, after a terse week of talks in South Korea's Busan.

+Here are some of the sticking points that led to a decision early Monday to resume discussions at a later date after negotiators were unable to strike a deal:

-The resolution that kicked off the talks urged a treaty that would "promote sustainable production and consumption of plastics".
+The 2022 resolution that kicked off two years of negotiations called for a treaty that would "promote sustainable production and consumption of plastics".

-Some countries want the treaty to mandate a reduction of new plastic production, and the phase-out of "unneccessary" items, such as some single-use plastics.
+Dozens of nations want the deal to mandate a reduction of new plastic production, and there have been calls to phase out "unnecessary" items such as some single-use plastics.

-They note many countries already limit items like plastic bags or cutlery.
+"Mopping the floor when the tap is open is useless," said Anthony Agotha, the EU's special envoy for climate and environment.

-But other nations, led by some oil-producing states like Russia and Saudi Arabia, have pushed back against any binding reduction call.
+But others, led by some oil-producing states like Russia, Iran and Saudi Arabia, have pushed back against any binding reduction call.

+"The objective of this treaty is to end plastic pollution, not plastic itself.
+Plastic has brought immense benefit to societies worldwide," Kuwait's delegate said Sunday.

-The alliance of countries called the High Ambition Coalition (HAC), led by Rwanda and Norway, is pushing for specific measures on so-called chemicals of concern.
+An alliance led by Rwanda and Norway pushing for specific measures on production, the High Ambition Coalition (HAC), is also seeking controls on so-called chemicals of concern.

 These are components of plastic that are known or feared to be harmful to human health.